the-hypermedia-project/charter/hypermedia-elements.md

 1. **Method** - this MUST be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
 2. **Request Types** - Media types in which the server can accept

+Actions MAY also included embedded meta data, though an action MUST NOT include embedded attributes or transitions.

 It also provides a way for defining attributes, which some media types call body parameters or fields.
 These attributes include:

 1. **Name** - The name of the parameter